15 Entrepreneurs and Business Owners Share Their Virtual Assistants Tips

 Word Agents

-The best VA experience I’ve had was when we hired an independently contracted writer for a single project.
+My best VA experience was when we hired an independently contracted writer for a single project.
 She ended up joining our team as a full-time writer.
-Now, she’s been promoted to management and is a core part of our leadership team.
+She’s been promoted to management and is a core part of our leadership team.

-It greatly helped me when I started making clear expectations and having a great personality.
-When we hire VAs, we always make sure to provide them with clear direction and transparent expectations.
-In order to do this, we ensure that we have an iron-clad operations document ready to go for the VA when they’re hired.
-We use this document internally for a few “test projects” before making a VA hire to ensure there is no confusion in our directions/expectations.
-Our new hires often point out that this is very helpful and makes their lives easier.
+It immensely helped me when I started making clear expectations and having a great personality.
+When we hire VAs, we always provide them with clear direction and transparent expectations.
+To do this, we ensure that we have an iron-clad operations document ready for the VA when they’re hired.
+We use this document internally for a few “test projects” before making a VA hire to ensure no confusion in our directions/expectations.
+Our new hires often point out that this is helpful and makes their lives easier.
 In this case, the VA we had our best experience with has a fantastic personality and great attention to detail.
-She is always proactive when onboarding a new project to ensure she has all the info she needs.
+She is always proactive when onboarding a new project, ensuring she has all the necessary information.
 If something pops up during production, she’s the first to reach out to run the issue down.

-The best part is that she does all of this with a smile on her face.
+The best part is that she does all of this with a smile.
 While she may not have years of experience or formal training, her personality has propelled her into the position she’s in right now.